lbugnion/sample-azure-coinvalue/trial-account.md

 ### 3.3 Finishing to create the resource group

 If you have followed the steps under 3.2 above, and you created a new subscription, you will be back in the Azure Portal.
-Again, click on the Resource Group menu, and then on the Add button.
+Again, click on the "Resource Group" menu, and then on the Add button.

-1. In the Resource Group blade, enter the Resource group name.
+1. In the "Resource Group" blade, enter the new Resource group name.

 2. Select the subscription you want to use.
 If you just created a free subscription, it should be preselected in the combo box.

 3. Select the location for the resource group.
 You can select any of the multiple Azure datacenters around the globe.

-4. Click on the Create button at the bottom.
+4. Click on the "Create" button at the bottom.

 ![Creating the resource group](./Doc/2017-09-05_00-15-52.png)